heptarch/heptarch.github.io/drafts/powers.md

 ---

 The [binomial theorem](https://en.wikipedia.org/wiki/Binomial_theorem)
-gives us a way to improve
+gives us a way to improve these estimates.